Position: Marine chemist, NIWA.

 Growing up in Queenstown gave Kim plenty of chances for tramping, skiing and mountain biking.
 After an honours degree in chemistry at the University of Otago, Kim decided there was more to life than study, so a couple of years working at the Geothermal Research Centre at Wairākei was followed by overseas travel and a range of science and non-science jobs.
 Kim realised that further qualifications were needed if she was to pursue science further.
 This led to a PhD in marine chemistry at the University of Otago.

-Kim’s current work at NIWA still combines science with the outdoors, although there is plenty of lab and administration work too.
+Kim’s work at NIWA still combines science with the outdoors, although there is plenty of lab and administration work too.
 Her work on carbon dioxide in the ocean and atmosphere frequently takes her to sea.
-This is not always pleasant – during the time the Science Learning Hub articles about her were being prepared, Kim reported on an outing on the University of Otago’s RV Polaris.
+This is not always pleasant – during 2010 (when this article was first written), Kim reported on an outing on the University of Otago’s RV Polaris.

 “The Polaris trip last week was a bit of a disaster!
 Bad weather and bad sea conditions resulted in lost and broken gear and lots of sick people.
 Anything that wasn’t securely fastened went flying.
 Still, I managed to get a lot of data, and most of the samples, so not all bad.”